julien-blanchard/Loulou/README.md

 *  `data`
 *  `build` (this is where your website will magically appear!)

-To do do, just type in `mkdir build data` in your command line tool.
+To do so, just type in `mkdir build data` in your command line tool.

 # Customising Loulou